 As I stepped on to the plane, I felt a deep sense of calm and surrender.
 I was in a totally relaxed space.
-I settled into my seat and felt totally content.
+I settled into my seat feeling content.
 It was like I just knew that whatever was to be was to be.
-It had nothing to do with flying and everything to do with an inner shift from anxiety to trust.
+It had less to do with actually flying and everything to do with an inner shift from anxiety to trust.
 From fear to acceptance.

-As the plane roared along the runway, I felt excited about leaving the British winter, getting to Cape Town and having breakfast in the warm sunshine of a southern summer and as we gently banked over London and headed down over Surrey I was free of any anxiety or concern.
+As the plane roared along the runway, I felt excited about leaving the British winter, getting to Cape Town and having breakfast in the warm sunshine of a southern summer.
+As we gently banked over the sparkling lights of London and headed down over Surrey, I was free of any anxiety or concern.

 As I stepped off the plane, I felt refreshed and ready for the day ahead.

-I realised that something very big inside had dissolved.
-I had lost my fear of flying but it was more than that.
+It was clear that something very big inside had dissolved.
+Yes, I had lost my fear of flying but it was more than that.
 It was deeper and bigger.
-I had to some degree, successfully lost a fear of life and death itself!
+I had to some degree, successfully lost a fear of life itself!

-What had become so real and embodied in me was that, just like the plane did not actually need my fear to keep it in the sky, so did life not need my anxiety to keep things from falling apart.
+What had become so real and embodied in me was that, just as the plane did not actually need my fear to keep it in the sky, so did life not need my anxiety, to keep things from falling apart.

-It was like I had experienced a new perspective in microcosm of how fear dominated my experience of life, every day and in every way.
-But even more, how because of this irrational belief that anxiety and tension had served me in some way, I had somehow become addicted to it.
-An insane notion that without a mind and body overwhelmed by negative thoughts, fear, tension and stress, everything would collapse around me.
+It was like I had experienced a new perspective in microcosm.
+How fear dominated my experience of life, every day and in every way.
+But even more, how because of this irrational belief that anxiety and tension had served me in some way, I had become addicted to it.
+An insane notion that without a mind and body overwhelmed by negative thoughts, fear, tension, and stress, everything would collapse around me.

-I started to notice how I had allowed external forces beyond my control to throw me around.
+I realized how I had allowed external forces beyond my control, to throw me around.
 From fear to relief, tension to relaxation and back again.
 Bounced around on the turbulence of circumstance, like my plane in the night, bouncing from cloud to cloud, heaving into warm air and dropping into cold.

 I saw how I was always throttling back, unsure of the path ahead, and consequently always losing height, losing perspective, losing vision.

-But what I really realised that day was that, just like me, my plane was designed to handle rough weather.
+But just like me, my plane was designed to handle rough weather.
 It’s body, designed to be flexible and soft, able to absorb and deflect the massive forces set against it.
-Its mind, capable of re-adjusting toward the destination, keeping it level and moving, moving, always moving foreword.
-Without foreword motion there could be no lift, no ability to navigate or steer a course.
-Without forward thrust there was only one way to go.
+Its mind, capable of re-adjusting toward the destination, keeping it level and moving, moving, always moving forward.
+Without motion, there could be no lift, no ability to navigate or steer a course.
+Without forward thrust, there was only one way to go.
 Down.